JoshPatton26/Java-Projects/CS303-AlgorithmsAndDataStructures/README.md

 # Algorithms and Data Structures Course Repository
 Welcome to the repository for the <b>Algorithms and Data Structures</b> course at The University of Alabama at Birmingham (UAB).
-This repository serves as a testament to your exploration of the intricate world of algorithms and data structures, where you honed your problem-solving skills and gained a deep understanding of fundamental concepts that power efficient computation.
+This repository serves as a testament to my exploration of the intricate world of algorithms and data structures, where I honed my problem-solving skills and gained a deep understanding of fundamental concepts that power efficient computation.

 <h3> Course Highlights </h3>
 <ul>